You shall know the truth and the truth shall set you free

-What has happened, is that most of the denominations, which rejected the Biblical water baptism as Jesus Himself demonstrated and commanded, (Mt.
+The manifestation of the gifts of the Holy Spirit did “cease” in most denominations because they rejected the Biblical water baptism as Jesus Himself had demonstrated and commanded, (Mt.
 3:16-17; 28:19-20.)
-Besides their sin to replace Jesus’ baptism of believers by immersion, with an infant sprinkling that makes them into “Christian church members,” these denominations decidedly reject the Supernatural Reality and Gifts of the Holy Spirit without Scriptural evidence or true cause.
-So, in their rejection of the Supernatural Spirit of the Bible, (Jn.
+Besides their sin to replace Jesus’ baptism of believers by immersion with an infant sprinkling that makes them into “Christian church members,” these denominations decidedly reject the Reality and True Gifts of the Holy Spirit without Scriptural evidence or legitimate cause.
+So, in their rejection of the Supernatural Holy Spirit of the Bible, Who is God Himself, (Jn.
 4:21-24,) He simply wrote “Ichabod,” (no glory; where is the glory; or the glory of the Lord has departed,) over them.

 ►►► Paul commanded in 2 Cor.
 10:6, 13, “...Do not think beyond what is written that none of you may be puffed up on behalf of one against the other… [Thus,] we will not boast beyond measure, [teaching unscriptural revelations, doctrines, and spiritual manifestations.]
 We will boast within the limits of the sphere which God appointed us...”

-Most of the Following Subjects were also Published in Consecutive posts on Facebook; September – October 2018:
+The Following Subjects were also Published in Consecutive posts on Facebook; September – October 2018:

 Þ Why people get involved in the occult, and in occult practices in church